March 18, 2026

 Think of it like the difference between a simple point-and-shoot camera and a professional DSLR.
 Sure, both take pictures, but the DSLR gives you the manual controls, specialized lenses, and raw processing a professional needs for precision.
 Advanced dictation software offers that same level of deep, granular control over your workflow.

-Offline Processing: Keep It Fast, Keep It Private
+Local Processing: Keep It Fast, Keep It Private

 Custom Vocabulary for Pinpoint Accuracy